Originally posted Feb. 10, 2017. Last updated Dec. 5, 2018.

 - Nominee’s spiritual leader at the local, regional, and/or national level.

-The nominator should include a summary of the nominee’s character and his or her service to faith and youth.
+The nominator should include a summary of the nominee’s character and his or her service to faith and youth and a professional portrait image file (head/shoulders only) of the nominee.

 To whom are nominations submitted?